KeatonHsu/keatonhsu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student in Psychiatry and Mental Health at Peking University Huilongguan Clinical Medicine School and a psychotherapist.
+I'm a PhD student in Psychiatry and Mental Health at Peking University Huilongguan Clinical Medicine School.
+I'm also a psychotherapist.
 My research focuses on stress and coping, neurocognition, and adolescent mental health.

 PhD student, Peking University Health Science Center, Psychiatry and Mental Health, Since September 2025.